sbgn/sbgn.github.io/pages/software.md

 ## Databases

 The following is a list of databases known to provide SBGN maps.
-The links to the databases were correct at the time of recording.

 ### Databases with SBGN-ML support